Catherine Smith, Licensed Clinical Social Worker

 Still learning

-I continue to engage in personal retreats studying meditation techniques that make this perspective of compassion and loving kindness possible.
+I continue to engage in personal retreats studying yoga and meditation techniques that make a perspective of compassion and loving kindness possible.
 Additionally, I take part in professional training and conferences as new treatment approaches emerge.
 As a result, my skill set as a therapist is always growing to help me best meet the needs of my clients.